lspestrip/striptease/docs/tuning.rst

       if scanner.next() == False:
           break

-Calling the :func:`reset` method brings the scanner to the initial state.
+Calling the :func:`.Scanner1D.reset` (or :func:`.Scanner2D.reset`) method brings the scanner to the initial state.
 The ``index`` property returns a 1D or 2D index that can be used to identify the current step of the scan.
-:class:`Scanner2D` also have a :func:`plot` method that can be used to produce a 2D plot of the scanning strategy.
+:class:`.Scanner2D` also have a :func:`.Scanner2D.plot` method that can be used to produce a 2D plot of the scanning strategy.

 Reding scanners form an Excel file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scanners can be read from an Excel file, to make it easier to reuse them
 in multiple tests and changing them if needed.
 The function to be used is
-:func:`read_excel`, which returns a dictionary of dictionaries: each of them
+:func:`.read_excel`, which returns a dictionary of dictionaries: each of them
 refers to a polarimeter, and associates a scanner object to each test.

 An example Excel file is like this: